What is Epsilon Squared?

 The first SS is the between sum of squares, df is the between degrees of freedom and MS is mean within sum of squares.
 The last SS is total sum of squares.

-These values are obtained from ANOVA output, although epsilon squared itself will usually be calculated by hand.
+These values are obtained from ANOVA output, although epsilon squared itself will usually be calculated by hand (need help with the formula?
+Check out our tutoring page!).
 The result will differ very little from omega squared (Carroll and Nordholm, 1975) but will always be slightly larger (Okada, 2013).

 Relationship to R2